runfalk/certbot-dns-glesys/README.rst

 .. code-block::

    $ certbot certonly \
-       --authenticator certbot-glesys:auth \
+       --authenticator dns-glesys \
-       --certbot-glesys:auth-credentials credentials.ini \
+       --dns-glesys-credentials credentials.ini \
        -d domain.com

-If you want to obtain a wildcard certificate you can use the ``--server https://acme-v02.api.letsencrypt.org/directory`` flag and the domain ``-d *.domain.com``.
+If you want to obtain a wildcard certificate you can use the the domain ``-d "*.domain.com"``.

 Disclaimer